Ranges from £

 Land Rover’s newest car has already generated so much excitement - and it’s not hard to see why.
-The model is set to fit between the Range Rover Sport and the Evoque, and is the British brand’s most aerodynamic and ‘car-like’ vehicle to date, appealing to a whole new group of consumers.
+The model fits between the Range Rover Sport and the Evoque, and is the British brand’s most aerodynamic and ‘car-like’ vehicle to date, appealing to a whole new group of consumers.
 If that sounds like you, take a look at our Range Rover Velar lease deals below.

 On the inside you’ll find a totally new design too.
 The restyled interior, which will be rolled out over the rest of the family, includes a Touch Pro Duo infotainment system featuring two beautiful 10in touchscreens.
 There are so many reasons to recommend Range Rover Velar leasing, browse our latest offers and contact us now if you’d like to discuss this amazing vehicle in more detail.